MikhailProg/telecom_task/README.md

 not important) and change its state to SLAVE.
 If there are no valid responses it means that the sensor has the highest address and it changes its state to MASTER.
-In UNKNOWN state while polling other sensors the device keeps accepting connections and receiving HELLO, SET or GET from other sensors.
-HELLO is echoed, but if the device receives SET or GET it means that other master or the controller is back and the device needs to drop all HELLO connections and changes its state to SLAVE.
+In UNKNOWN state while polling other sensors the device keeps accepting connections and receiving HELLO or GET from other sensors.
+HELLO is echoed, but if the device receives GET it means that other master or the controller is back and the device needs to drop all HELLO connections and changes its state to SLAVE.

-In SLAVE state the sensor only accepts connections from other sensors and replies to HELLO, SET or GET.
+In SLAVE state the sensor only accepts connections from other sensors and replies to HELLO or GET.
 It also starts timer to detect when there is no messages for long time.
 When the timeout is triggered the sensor changes it state to UNKOWN and detects its new role (read above).

 In MASTER state the sensor polls addresses that are LESS than its own address.
 The sensor accepts connections from other sensors as before.
-If it receives SET or GET it means that other master or the controller is back and the sensor changes its state to SLAVE.
+If it receives GET it means that other master or the controller is back and the sensor changes its state to SLAVE.

 What about a controller?
 The controller is just the same program.
 It is a device which doesn't accept connections from other sensors and can't change its